qdrant/qdrant/tests/storage-compat/README.md

 To not burden the git repository with tracking the large binary files, it is using [Git Large File Storage](https://git-lfs.github.com/).

+As features are added, the storage format may change and then must be refreshed on `dev`.

+The compatibility is ensured by checking that the current code understands the storage format from the `master` branch.

 ## Regenerate storage data

 Follow those steps to recreate the reference storage data and snapshot.